These are arguments put forward to justify putting restrictions on free trade. For example, import tariffs or quotas.

 - Protection against dumping

-The EU sold a lot of its food surplus from the CAP at very low prices on the world market.
-This caused problems for world farmers because they saw a big fall in their market prices
+Dumping occurs when a country has excess stock and so it sells below cost on global markets causing other producers to become unprofitable.
+The EU sold a lot of its food surplus from the CAP at very low prices on the world market; this caused problems for world farmers because they saw a big fall in their market prices.
+Other examples include allegations that China has been dumping excess supply of steel on global markets causing other firms to go out of business.

 It is argued that free trade can harm the environment because LDC may use up natural reserves of raw materials to export.
 Also countries with strict pollution controls may find consumers import the goods from other countries where legislation is lax and pollution allowed.